orjahren/basic-chatbots/README.md

-# BasicChatBot
+# JBasicChatBot
 The most basic form of chatbot possible.
-Minimal Java implementation from scratch
+Minimal Java implementation from scratch using TFIDF-vector-similarity

 # Usage:
 ```java